DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/columns/columns.md

 ---

 The **columns** property accepts an array of columns.
-To configure a column, use a **dxTreeListColumn** object or specify a data source field (as a string value) to which the column is bound.
+To configure a column, use a **dxGanttColumn** object or specify a data source field (as a string value) to which the column is bound.

-[note]

-The Gantt UI component does not support:
+[note] The Gantt UI component does not support column templates.

-- data sorting

-- column templates

-[/note]

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gantt/Overview/"